tuhrig/tuhrig.github.io/_posts/2023/2023-01-10-monitoring-latency-in-a-microservice-architecture.md

 ## Background

-At Bringmeister, all software we developed during the last 5 years is composed of microservices.
+At Bringmeister, all software we developed during the last five years is composed of [microservices](https://aws.amazon.com/microservices/).
 Information drops into the system at one point, moves from service to service and eventually reaches its goal.

 A typical dataflow would look like this: